1:1 Physician Coaching

 Why Physicians Choose to Coach With Me

 I blend coaching, physiology, psychology, mindfulness, and strategy in a grounded, compassionate way.
-I offer a perspective-shifting framework and an abundance of concrete and fun tools.
+I offer my clients a perspective-shifting framework and an abundance of concrete and fun tools.

-If you want to learn more about my background and training, learn more here.
+Learn more about my background and training here.

 This work serves as an antidote to our work-induced stress responses, while cultivating calm, patience, and clarity.” - ER MD, TPMG

-• are high-functioning on the outside but feel depleted on the inside
+Are high-functioning on the outside but depleted on the inside

-• want to stay in medicine but it feels unsustainable
+Want to stay in medicine, but it feels unsustainable to do so

-• want to leave medicine - or think you might - even and especially if you aren’t sure what’s next
+Want to leave medicine - or think you might - but you have no idea what’s next or how to get there

 The Details

-I offer two options for 1:1 coaching - with and without CME.
+I offer two options for 1:1 coaching: with or without CME.

 Both include: